Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 Mr. Friedman: "An individual will file an income tax return, and that income tax return will constitute an automatic claim for refund."

-The filer does not have to prove his ownership and right to that property-- it never stops belonging to him unless and until a competing claim could be, and is, proven both: 1.) to be possible (that is, until it is proven that he actually engaged in a relevant taxable activity) and 2.) to have been asserted in a legally meaningful way (that is, until it is proven that a valid assertion of the government's alleged claim can be, and has been, made in a legally meaningful way).
-With regard to these governmental burdens (particularly the latter burden):
+The filer does not have to prove his ownership and right to that property-- it never stops belonging to him unless and until a competing claim could be, and is, proven both: 1.) to be possible (that is, until it is proven that he actually engaged in a relevant taxable activity) and 2.) to have been asserted in a legally meaningful way (that is, until it is proven that a valid assertion of the government's contrary alleged claim can be, and has been, made in a legally meaningful way).
+See this for more on "asserted in a legally meaningful way".

 (NOTE: See 'About 1040s And Claiming Refunds' in CtC for more on this subject.)